BMI Calculator for Men

 • You are experiencing symptoms of low testosterone such as fatigue, reduced muscle mass, low libido, or depression

-• You notice rapid, unexplained weight gain or loss (more than 5% of body weight in a month)
+• You notice rapid, unexplained weight gain or loss

 • You have been diagnosed with high blood pressure, high cholesterol, or prediabetes